Mac (computer): 1979–1996: "Macintosh" era

+The first Macintosh nevertheless generated enthusiasm among buyers and some developers, who rushed to develop entirely new programs for the platform, including PageMaker, MORE, and Excel.
+Apple soon released the Macintosh 512K with improved performance and an external floppy drive.
+The Macintosh is credited with popularizing the graphical user interface, Jobs's fascination with typography gave it an unprecedented variety of fonts and type styles like italics, bold, shadow, and outline.
+It is the first WYSIWYG computer, and due in large part to PageMaker and Apple's LaserWriter printer, it ignited the desktop publishing market, turning the Macintosh from an early let-down into a notable success.
+Levy called desktop publishing the Mac's "Trojan horse" in the enterprise market, as colleagues and executives tried these Macs and were seduced into requesting one for themselves.
+PageMaker creator Paul Brainerd said: "You would see the pattern.
+A large corporation would buy PageMaker and a couple of Macs to do the company newsletter.
+The next year you'd come back and there would be thirty Macintoshes.
+The year after that, three hundred".
+Ease of use for computer novices was another incentive.
+Peat Marwick was the first, largest, and for some time the only large corporate customer; although the company said that its auditors used Macs because of their portability and not the user interface, after it merged with the IBM PC-using KMG to form KPMG in 1987, the combined company retained Macs after studying both platforms.

-In late 1985, Bill Atkinson, one of the few remaining members of the Macintosh team, embarked on a journey to create a Dynabook, Alan Kay's concept for a tablet computer that stores and organizes knowledge.
-Sculley rebuffed him, so he adapted the idea into a Mac program, HyperCard, whose "cards" could store any information — text, image, audio, video — with the memex-like ability to semantically link cards to each other.
+In late 1985, Bill Atkinson, one of the few remaining employees to have been on the original Macintosh team, proposed that Apple create a Dynabook, Alan Kay's concept for a tablet computer that stores and organizes knowledge.
+Sculley rebuffed him, so he adapted the idea into a Mac program, HyperCard, whose cards store any information—text, image, audio, video—with the memex-like ability to semantically link cards together.
 HyperCard was released in 1987 and bundled with every Macintosh.

-In the late 1980s, Jean-Louis Gassée, a Sculley protégé who had succeeded Jobs as head of the Macintosh division, made the Mac more open and expandable to appeal to tech enthusiasts and make inroads in the enterprise market.
-This approach led to the successful 1989 release of the Macintosh II, which appealed to power users and gave the lineup momentum.
-However, this unwillingness to compromise on features foiled Apple's first laptop, the Macintosh Portable, which was almost as heavy as the original Macintosh and cost twice as much.
-The Mac Portable doomed Gassée, who was fired soon after its release.
+In the late 1980s, Jean-Louis Gassée, a Sculley protégé who had succeeded Jobs as head of the Macintosh division, made the Mac more expandable and powerful to appeal to tech enthusiasts and enterprise customers.
+This strategy led to the successful 1987 release of the Macintosh II, which appealed to power users and gave the lineup momentum.
+However, Gassée's "no-compromise" approach foiled Apple's first laptop, the Macintosh Portable, which has many uncommon power user features, but is almost as heavy as the original Macintosh at twice its price.
+Soon after its launch, Gassée was fired.